← Back to Blog

 Price-to-Rent Ratios

-Price-to-rent ratios help compare property prices with rental income, making it easier to spot markets with strong returns.
-For example, a case study by Casa Scotia highlights how short-term rentals can generate much higher returns than long-term ones.
-Beyond these pricing comparisons, digging into market supply data can uncover additional rental opportunities.
+Price-to-rent ratios help compare property prices with rental income, making it easier to identify markets with strong returns.
+Short-term rentals can generate significantly higher returns than long-term options when managed professionally.

 Market Supply Analysis

 Understanding rental supply and demand is key to finding untapped opportunities.
-To conduct a market supply analysis, focus on these areas:
+Focus on:

-• Current Inventory: Check active listings on major booking platforms to assess the competition in your target market.
+• Current Inventory: Check active listings on major booking platforms to assess competition in your target market

-• Rate Performance: Keep track of average daily rates in the area you're considering.
+• Rate Performance: Track average daily rates in areas you are considering

 Market Research Tools

-Platforms like AirDNA MarketMinder provide valuable short-term rental data, such as occupancy rates, average daily rates, and revenue estimates.
+Platforms like AirDNA MarketMinder provide valuable short-term rental data, including occupancy rates, average daily rates, and revenue estimates.
 Mashvisor offers tools for comparing neighborhoods and calculating potential returns.

-For Nova Scotia-specific insights, the Nova Scotia Open Data Portal and the Nova Scotia Association of REALTORS® offer critical information like population trends, employment data, tourism statistics, and MLS listings.
+For Nova Scotia-specific insights, the Nova Scotia Open Data Portal and the Nova Scotia Association of REALTORS offer critical information including population trends, employment data, tourism statistics, and MLS listings.

 Rules and Regulations